2014: Ph.D. in Statistics, The Wharton School of the University of Pennsylvania

-Applied probability, exact distribution theory, mathematical finance, optimal stopping, probability theory, statistical inference for stochastic processes, and stochastic control.
+Applied probability, exact distribution theory, mathematical finance, optimal stopping, statistical inference for stochastic processes, and stochastic control.

 In 2018, Ernst was honored with the 2018 Tweedie New Researcher Award from the Institute of Mathematical Statistics.
 The award is widely considered the highest honor for excellence in research for an early-career statistician or applied probabilist.
 In that same year, Ernst also received the prestigious Army Research (ARO) Young Investigator Award.